Quixoty/quixoty-test4.github.io/_pages/precedents.md

 <BR>

-**Good Precedents:** ‘Good Precedents’ should include examples where something has worked well in the landscape.
+Good Precedents should include examples where something has worked well in the landscape.
 Examples in this category may be due to:
-- XYZXYZXYZ
+* XYZXYZXYZ
-- XYZXYZXYZ
+* XYZXYZXYZ
 {: .notice--success}

-**Bad Precedents:** ‘Bad Precedents’ should include examples where something hasn’t worked well in the landscape.
+Bad Precedents should include examples where something hasn’t worked well in the landscape.
 Examples in this category may be due to:
-- XYZXYZXYZ
+* XYZXYZXYZ
-- XYZXYZXYZ
+* XYZXYZXYZ
 {: .notice--danger}